 JMI are offering private music lessons to students of all ages and abilities.
 JMI’s Private Lessons are delivered by talented and knowledgeable graduates of our Bachelor program.

-JMI’s Private Lessons are offered as a 5 x 1-hour lesson package.
+JMI’s Private Lessons are offered as 1-hour lessons available in either single lessons, 3 x lessons, 5 x lessons or 10 x lesson packages.
 You can select what teacher you want from the list provided below.
 Lessons are delivered at JMI’s campus at 10 Exhibition St, Bowen Hills.
 Lessons can be arranged for between 6pm and 10pm Monday – Friday, or between 7am and 10pm Saturday and Sunday.
 Lesson times are arranged between yourself and your teacher.

 Lesson cancellations must be made more than 24 hours prior to the arranged lesson time.
 Lessons cancelled within 24 hours will not be redeemed.